 Start with a general overview for the automated testing framework.
 Organize and define resources, tools and coding languages as well as reporting, error logging, maintenance and test script security.
 Essentially, decide on and document how the team will develop, store and execute automated tests.

 Define how testers, or developers, should write automated tests as well as what coding languages they will use.
-Or you could opt to use a tool that both helps create a test automation framework and the scripts themselves.
+Alternatively, use a tool that both helps create a test automation framework and the scripts themselves.

 Finally, decide how the team will handle version control.
 Many test automation tools are prescriptive about source control and coding.
 These tools eliminate a lot of guesswork, as they only leave you with a few decisions to make about assigning resources to tasks.

-When you create a test automation framework, determine the following:
+When you build a test automation framework, determine the following:

 - Who will code the test scripts, and who will execute them?